 “This year’s honorees celebrate women who stand up and speak out – to empower women, to write the truth, to protect women’s health, for accessible arts education and for LGBTQIA+ rights and safety,” said co-founder Deborah Clubb, executive director of the Memphis Area Women’s Council.
 “They exhibit the integrity and tenacity, creativity and passion that make change and make history.”

-Women of Achievement is in the news:
+Women of Achievement News:

-One of our 2024 Women of Achievement honorees, Ellen Rolfes, joined Deborah Clubb in a feature with Kontji Anthony on Live at 9!
+- One of our 2024 Women of Achievement honorees, Ellen Rolfes, joined Deborah Clubb in a feature with Kontji Anthony on Live at 9!
 The video is available here.

-In 2019, Women of Achievement honorees Maxine Strawder and Rachel Greer were interviewed on Live at 9!
+- In 2019, Women of Achievement honorees Maxine Strawder and Rachel Greer were interviewed on Live at 9!
 Watch the video here.